bitfloat/bitfield/README.md

 Then, individual bit flags need to be grown by specifying a mapping function and which position of the bitfield should be modified.
-To help with growing bits, various aspects are important to keep in mind
+To help with growing bits, various naming-rules are important to keep in mind

 1.  if your mapping function returns a boolean value, the bit flags will be `FALSE == 0` and `TRUE == 1`.